A wall with a flat-screen television mounted on it

 Before attaching the bracket to the wall, make sure to double-check the level of the bracket.
 Use a spirit level to ensure that the bracket is straight and level.
 If the bracket is not level, your TV will be crooked, and it may cause damage to the bracket or the TV.
 Once you have confirmed that the bracket is level, you can proceed with attaching it to the wall.

-See also How to Wall Mount a Tv Into Drywall
+See also How to Mount a Tv to Brick Lowes

 Adjusting and Leveling Your TV Wall Mount